normanarnold492/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it is written.
 Strive for clarity and maintainability in your work, as future-you and others will thank you.
 Comments, meaningful variable names, and modular design are as crucial as the logic itself."

 In essence, always remember that while writing code might be a one-time task, reading and understanding it is an ongoing process.
 Make your code easy to comprehend and update by focusing on readability, structure, and documentation.

+# 2024-02-20
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+This quote emphasizes the importance of not over-engineering or prematurely optimizing your code before it's truly needed.
+It suggests that a solid foundation with good design principles should be the priority, as unnecessary optimizations can introduce complexity and bugs, which are harder to deal with than most performance issues.
+Always measure and understand the bottlenecks before attempting to improve them.